 When images or works from other sites are used by this web site, we will attempt to get express permission to use them.
 However, our usage of these works as links to those sites should fall under the “Fair Use” exceptions of the copyright law, and will benefit the copyright owners as much as or more than it will DD764.org.

 Section 107 of Title 17 of The United States Code, Circular 92 can be found here.

 The complete U.S. Copyright Law, also known as Circular 92, can be found here.

 There are no dues to belong to our organization.
 If you sailed aboard the USS Lloyd Thomas DD/DDE 764, you have already paid your dues and are already a member of our family.

 Administrative expenses are handled by donations from shipmates.
-The Association uses these donations to take care of postage for the reunion mailings, maintaining this website, and other expenses, such as sending a remembrance to the families of shipmates who have passed away during the year.
+The Association uses these donations to take care of postage for the reunion mailings, maintaining this website, and other expenses.
 The reunions are paid for by the reunion attendees, with any excess going to the treasury as donations.
 We do not hire a professional reunion coordinator; all of this work is done by shipmate volunteers.

 We just need your details so that we can keep each other up to date.
 As we plan each reunion, we will email related information to you, and would hope that you would respond so that we can make each reunion memorable.